 For CSL, we decided to add some support for protocol updates at the protocol layer itself.
 It introduces some overhead to blockchain processing, but has several important benefits:

-- For each client implementing the protocol, we know it’s the latest version from blockchain.
+- For each client implementing the protocol, its latest version from blockchain is known.

 - There is no central entity responsible for maintaining or distributing updates, any such update is proposed under implicit or explicit agreement of the majority of stake and then distributed in a decentralized way.